BhanuPShahi/TED-talk-views-prediction/README.md

  **Target Variable :**
  * 'views': Count of views
+---
 **The main objective is to build a predictive model, which could help in predicting the views of the videos uploaded on the TEDx website.**
+---
+**For that we have to do some feature engineering as follows:**
+* **Here, we have only 3 numerical columns in our dataset out of which 1 is our target variable and 2 can be used as features and rest all columns are either categorical or they contains textual data.**
+* **So, our main goal here is to find or generate some numerical or categorical features using these columns.**

+#**Project Work flow**
+---

+1. Importing Libraries

+3. Loading the dataset

+3. Data Cleaning

+4. EDA on features

+5. Feature selection

+6. Fitting the regression models

+7. HyperParameter Tuning

+8. Evaluation Metrices of the model

+9. Final selection of the model

+10. Conclusion
+---